Support at Home FAQ - Everything you need to know

 How is what I pay calculated?

 My Aged Care notes you may need to provide income and assets information to Services Australia.
-The fact sheet describes contributions varying by service type and by your means, referencing the Age Pension means test settings.
+The Support at Home program – participant contributions fact sheet describes contributions.

 Are contributions different for everyday living vs. personal care?

-Everyday living services have higher contributions, Independence services have moderate contributions, and Clinical services require no contribution.
+Everyday living services have higher contributions.
+Independence services have moderate contributions.
+Clinical services require no contribution.

 Will service prices change when moving from Home Care Packages to Support at Home?